aaaaalbert/py_jni_sensors/README.md

 The app (in branch `jni-sensors`) includes a built shared object of this library.
 You can go build the app, run it, and watch your `logcat` for `jnitest` messages.
+The functionality is included so that it runs when you start the app.
+Installing SL4A, unpacking Python, etc. is not required for the log messages to appear.

 # What's next